goldsborough/algs4/symbol-tables/README.md

 Color Flip: re-color to split a (temporary) 4-node.

-Proposition: Height of tree is <= 2 lg N in the worst case.
+Proposition: Height of tree is $\leq 2 lg N$ in the worst case.

 Proof:
 - Every path from root to null link has the same number of *black links*.
 - Never two red links in-a-row (we'd rotate then).
 - Best case: only black: lg(N)
-- Worst case: one red for every black: 2 * lg(N)
+- Worst case: one red for every black: $2 \cdot \lg(N)$

 You can save memory by not storing the color information in a boolean, but rather either:
-+ Keep a bitset with heap-like ordering of bits (i.e. bit 0 for root, children at 2k and 2k + 1, parents at k/2 for any level `k`)
++ Keep a bitset with heap-like ordering of bits (i.e. bit 1 for root, children at 2k and 2k + 1, parents at k/2 for any level `k`)
 + Swap the left and right children.
 For a BST, it is expected that the left child is smaller and the right child is greater, if that is not the case it signifies a red link (have to retrieve the smaller node during traversal then; cost/time tradeoff)

+## Gotchas

+* When inserting a new *node* (in the subscript operator) and the key is already present, don't forget to link the new node's children to the ones of the node you delete, before doing deleting it.